hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 Depending upon your monitoring requirements, if you need to analyse both metrics and tracing data, then you may decide to [deploy tracing and metrics solutions together](https://developers.redhat.com/blog/2017/07/10/using-opentracing-with-jaeger-to-collect-application-metrics-in-kubernetes) as opposed to a standalone analysis backend.

 ## Application monitoring

 Ingesting all the telemetry data from different sources only makes sense if you can connect the dots and get meaningful information about the state of your applications.
 From performance monitoring to security monitoring, it is critical for businesses to analyze and review their telemetry data for monitoring and observability.
 Three of the most popular log management platforms are:

 * https://www.splunk.com/
 * https://www.sumologic.com/
 * ELK stack (Elasticsearch, Logstash, and Kibana) [Elastic APM agents](https://www.elastic.co/guide/en/apm/agent/dotnet/current/intro.html) automatically measures the performance of your application and tracks errors.
 The agent auto-instruments and records events, like HTTP requests and database queries.
-ELK is avaialble in different hosted offerings:
+ELK is available in different hosted offerings:
     * https://cloud.elastic.co/
     * https://logit.io/